Is Refinancing Worth the Cost?

 |

-You could be able to lower your interest rate (sometimes significantly) and reduce your monthly mortgage payment amount with a refinanced mortgage.
-You may also have the option to "cash out" a portion of the built-up equity in your home, that you will be able use to consolidate debts, make home improvements, or finance a vacation.
-You could have the option to refinance into a shorter-term mortgage program, enabling you to build up your equity faster.
+You might be able to bring down your interest rate (sometimes substantially) and reduce your mortgage payment amount with your refinanced mortgage loan.
+You could also have the option to "cash out" some of the built-up equity in your residence, that you are able use to take care of higher interest debt, improve your home, or plan a vacation.
+With lower interest rates, you may also get the chance to build up home equity more quickly by switching to a shorter-term loan.

-Of course, you will have some fees and expenses during the the refinance process.
-With your refinance, you're paying for basically the same things you paid for during your original mortgage loan.
-Included in your costs will typically be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.
+All of these advantages do cost something, though.
+When you refinance, you're paying for basically the same things you were charged for at the time you obtained your original mortgage.
+Included in the list will probably be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

 Do the Math

-Speaking of taxes, once your interest rate is lowered, naturally you'll also be reducing the interest amount that you will be able to deduct from your federal income taxes.
-This is another cost that some borrowers take into account.
-Call us at (207) 571-8034 to help you do the math.
+Speaking of taxes, once you bring down your interest rate, of course you'll also be lowering the paid interest amount that you'll be able to deduct on your federal income taxes.
+This is another expense that some borrowers take into consideration.
+We can help you do the math!
+Call us at (207) 571-8034.

-Most people find that the savings each month balance out the initial expenses of a refinance.
-We can help you figure out what your options are, considering the effect a refinance may have on your taxes, whether you are likely to sell your home in the near future, and your available cash.
-Call us at (207) 571-8034 to get you started.
+Most people find that the monthly savings quickly outweigh the initial cost of refinancing.
+We can help you explore what your options are, considering the effect a refinance might have on your taxes, whether you are likely to sell your home in the next couple of years, and your money on hand.
+Call us at (207) 571-8034 to get started.